ethhub-io/ethhub/docs/guides/graphical-guide-for-understanding-uniswap.md

 When viewing Uniswap’s website, it is important to keep in mind that it is much more than just the interface.
 Uniswap starndaizes how ERC20s are exchanged with a set of smart contracts.
 Anyone can build an interface that connects to these contracts and instantly be able to start exchanging with everyone else that is using Uniswap.

 There are two different types of contracts that make up Uniswap.
 The first is known as an Exchange contract.
-Exchange contracts hold a pool of a specific token and Ether, which users can swap against.
+Exchange contracts hold a pool of a specific token and Ether that users can swap against.
 The second kind of contract is the Factory contract which is in charge of creating new Exchange contracts and registering the ERC20 token address to its Exchange contract address.

 !['uniswap contract overview'](/docs/assets/images/uniswap_guide/uniswap_contract_overview.png)

 There are no listing fees to add a token on Uniswap, instead anyone can call a function on the Factory contract to register a new token.
 The graphic below is an example of when DAI was added to Uniswap.
 Someone first called the createExchange function in the Factory contract with DAI’s contract address.
 Then the Factory contract checks it’s registry to see if an Exchange contract has been created for that token address.
-If there is no Exchange address listed, the factory contract deploys an exchange contract and records the Exchange address in its registry.
+If no Exchange address is listed, the factory contract deploys an Exchange contract and records the Exchange address in its registry.

 !['creating new pool'](/docs/assets/images/uniswap_guide/new_pool_creation.png)

 ## Liquidity Pools

 Uniswap is unique in that it doesn’t use an order book to derive the price of an asset.
 In a centralized exchange, such as Coinbase Pro, the price of an asset listed on the exchange is determined by where the highest price someone is willing to pay and the lowest price someone is willing to sell an asset meet.
 We can see in the image below, that the highest bid price for BTC on Coinbase Pro at that point was $9301.36 and the lowest asking price was $9301.37.

 !['orderbook example'](/docs/assets/images/uniswap_guide/orderbook_example.png)